-The following example shows how to login via the HTTP server.
+The following example shows how to log in via the web browser.

-- 1) Connect a PC to a LAN port of the router with a RJ45 port properly.
+- 1) Connect a PC to a LAN port of the router with an RJ45 port properly.
 If your computer is configured with a fixed IP address, change it to "Obtain an IP address automatically". - 2) Open a web browser and type the default management address http://192.168.0.1 in the address field of the browser, then press the Enter key.

-Figure 2-1 Enter the Router's IP Addresss In the Browser
+Figure 2-1 Enter the router's IP Address In the Browser